huntdatacenter/huntdatacenter.github.io/_posts/2018-11-23-introduction-to-jujuna.markdown

 ## What does Jujuna do?

-Jujuna validates OpenStack upgrades from a specific Juju bundle to a new predefined set of charm revisions.
-First, Jujuna automates the deployment of a specific OpenStack Juju bundle into a testing stack.
-Next, it automates the upgrade process to a new set of specific software versions, including rolling upgrade of HA configurations.
+Jujuna validates OpenStack charms upgrades from a specific bundle definition to a new OpenStack release.
+First, Jujuna automates the deployment of a specific OpenStack bundle with Juju into a testing stack.
+Next, it automates the upgrade of both the charms revisions and the actual OpenStack upgrade, including rolling upgrade of HA configurations based on the [OpenStack Charms Deployment Guide](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/app-upgrade-openstack.html).
 Then, it validates the infrastructure status during and after the deployment.
 Finally, it can clean up the deployment.

 ## Why did we write Jujuna?